JinhoKim46/MRCP_DLRecon/README.md

 1. Set the value of the `client_arguments > mode` field to `test` in the `config.json` file.
 2. Input the log directory name in the correct `ckpt_data`, i.e., `yyyymmdd_hhmmss`.
 The log directory should be placed in the `path > log_path` directory.
 3. The output files are saved in the `path > log_path/npys/FILENAME` directory.
+4. **The trained wegiths will be available soon with in-vivo data.**